optiver/vulcan-py/README.md

 To make sure that tox and vulcan can interact comfortably, be sure to add your `vulcan.lock` to your `MANIFEST.in`.
 This will ensure that while building your package, tox also picks up the locked dependencies.

+# Migrating

+Vulcan contains 2 conversion scripts: convert_pep621, and convert_vulcan2.
+The first script will convert any non-pyproject.toml project into vulcan and pyproject.toml.
+The second will convert vulcan~=1 projects into vulcan 2.
+These scripts are for convenience and provided as best-effort only, and may not perfectly convert all possible projects.